Observations at the hive entrance

 |

-This thermoregulation should not be confused with bees fanning the “call” after hiving a recovered swarm or during orientation flights. | |
+This thermoregulation must not be confused with bees performing the "scenting" behaviour after hiving a recovered swarm or during orientation flight. | |

-| Photo 26: The Nasonov pheromone is released by worker bees to orient foragers returning to the colony.
-To diffuse this odour, bees raise their abdomen, which contains the Nasonov glands, and beat their wings vigorously. | ||
+| Photo 26: The Nasonov pheromone is released by worker bees to guide returning foragers back to the colony.
+To diffuse this scent, bees raise their abdomen, which contains the Nasonov glands, and fan vigorously with their wings. | ||

-4. In autumn
+4. In Autumn

 |